derui/simple-planning-poker/README.md

 ## Features ##

-- Sign in/Sign up with pre-registered email/password
+- Sign in/Sign up with email/password
 - Create game with story points, or some numbers what you want
-- Invite other user to game
-- Kick player by game owner
+- Join voting
 - Change user name/mode
 - Show average estimations after show down
-- Browse round histories from round result
-- Restore round history and view it

-# Requirement #
+# Development #

+## Libraries ##
+- React.js
+- Wouter
+- Vite
+- Vitest
+- jotai
+- vanilla-css

+## Requirement ##

-- Node >= 16
+- Node >= 22
 - Firebase project you have own
 - pnpm (recommended using latest version)
-- JRE >= 1.8
+- JRE >= 17
   - To run firebase emulators

-# Libraries #

-- React.js
-- React Router
-- Vite
-- Vitest
-- Redux Toolkit & React-Redux & Redux-Observable
-- twind
+- Taskfile

-# Development #
+  - `brew install go-task` on macOS, other platforms can install like `taskfile`

 ## Prerequirement ##
 You should login to firebase before to start development.